Alkenyl peroxides

-In organic chemistry, alkenyl peroxides are organic compoundss bearing an alkene (R2C=CR2) residue directly at the peroxide (R\sO\sO\sR) group, resulting in the general formula R2C=C(R)OOR.
+In organic chemistry, alkenyl peroxides are organic peroxides bearing an alkene (R2C=CR2) residue directly at the peroxide (R\sO\sO\sR) group, resulting in the general formula R2C=C(R)OOR.
 They have very weak O-O bonds and are thus generally unstable compounds.

 Properties

 Alkenyl peroxides decompose readily by homolytic O-O bond cleavage into two radicals, generating an oxyl radical and an alkenyloxyl- or α-oxo-alkyl radical.

 The significant weakness of the O-O bond can be explained by formation of the resonance stabilized alkenyloxyl radical and the strong carbonyl bond, respectively.
 This reasoning also applies to aryl peroxides.
 Both compound classes thus have significantly weaker O-O bonds than other peroxides.
 Because of this weak bond, alkenyl peroxides are generally only postulated as reactive intermediates.
 An exception is the case of some few heteroarylperoxides, which were long-lived enough to be characterized.

 Occurrence

 In the atmosphere

 Alkenyl hydroperoxides (R1 = H) have been postulated as reactive intermediates in atmospheric chemistry.
 They are formed via ozonolysis of alkenes in the atmosphere and form hydroxyl radicals upon decay, which play an important role in the decomposition of pollutants in the air.
 During day-time, hydroxyl radicals form predominantly photochemically by irradiation with light; whereas in the dark during night-time, the formation via alkenyl peroxides is believed to be their major source.